 Open Preliminary Rules

-1. The Preliminary round is designed to allow any fiddler to compete for the right to be a Finalist in the Grand Master Fiddler Championship.
-Competitors in this competition may not also compete in the Accompanist, Youth, or Traditional Championship.
-There are no restrictions regarding age and no groupings.
-Limited to up to the first 30 contestants that check in or register ONSITE.
+1. The Preliminary round is designed to allow any fiddler to compete for the right to be a Finalist in the Grand Master Fiddler Open Championship.
+There are no restrictions regarding age and no groupings, and they may not also compete in the Accompanist, Youth or Traditional Championship.
+Limited to first 30 fiddlers that check in or register ONSITE.

-1. No electric instruments (except piano) and no instruments playing "lead" will be permitted.
-No fiddler will be allowed more than 4 accompanying instruments.
-Any stringed instrument or piano is acceptable as backup.
+2. No electric instruments (except piano) and no instruments playing "lead" will be permitted.
+Fiddler may use up to 4 accompanying instruments.
+Any stringed instrument or piano is acceptable.

-1. The top five scoring contestants (at least) will be selected to compete in the Finals.
-(NOTE: Based upon time availability, more than five finalists may be selected to compete in the Championship round.)
-In the event of a tie for the last position to select as Finalist, all five judges’ scores will be added together as a tie breaker.
+8. The top five scoring contestants will be selected to compete in the Finals.
+Based upon time, more than five finalists may be selected to compete in the Championship round.) played.
 Special note: the charter of the Grand Master Fiddler Championship, Inc. 501 (c)(3) organization is to promote and educate about fiddling.
 With this in mind, several more contestants may be chosen by the judging committee to compete based on the support toward our educational goals and these are not necessarily chosen based on scoring.

-1. Contestants should be ready to compete when called to the stage.
+11. Contestants should be ready to compete when called to the stage.
 Contestants will be required to begin their first tune within 30 seconds from the time they are announced to the judges.
-Consideration will be given for broken strings, switching instruments, etc. Violation of this rule will result in loss of 30 points and/or disqualification.
+Consideration will be given for broken strings, switching instruments, etc. Violation of this rule will result in a 30-point deduction.

-1. The decision of the judges is FINAL.
-Any contestant or accompanist who harasses, threatens or verbally abuses a judge or contest official will first be warned and next be expelled from the contest for the current and next year.
+13. The decision of the judges is FINAL.
+Any contestant or accompanist who harasses, threatens, or verbally abuses a judge or contest official will first be warned and next be expelled from the contest for the current and next year.

-1. Upon contestant registration, all commercial recording, photo and video rights during the contest are reserved and shall become the property of the Grand Master Fiddler Championship.
+14. Upon contestant registration, all commercial recording, photo, and video rights during the contest are reserved and shall become the property of the Grand Master Fiddler Championship.

 News